Organ Music Not Vibraphone Like I'd Hoped

 Organ Music Not Vibraphone Like I'd Hoped is the first full-length album released by musician Spencer Krug under his Moonface moniker.
 It is the follow-up to the 2010 EP Dreamland EP: Marimba and Shit-Drums and was released on August 2, 2011.

+Background

+Krug intended to compile an album of hypnotic drones using an old double-manual home organ and a Leslie speaker cabinet.
+Krug, however, became enamoured by the variety of bleeps, bass sounds and disco rhythms generated by the organ, and instead opted to make a record of synth-pop-oriented music.
+Influences on the album include Suicide, OMD and Depeche Mode.

 Track listing

 All songs written by Spencer Krug.